 Contributing to hipTensor#

-This document provides the coding guidelines to be followed while contributing to the hipTensor APIs.
+This document provides the coding guidelines for contributing to the hipTensor APIs.

 License agreement#